We have had the pleasure to Interview with CEO of MÜHLE.

 The orientation in the company’s design is expressed in its cooperation with internationally renowned designers and its commitment to the German Design Council.

 As a member of the Saxony Environmental Alliance, the company is committed to sustainable and resource-conserving management.
-With its own photovoltaic system, the shortest possible procurement routes, highly efficient building and production technology and a high proportion of recycling, MÜHLE
+With its own photovoltaic system, the shortest possible procurement routes, highly efficient building and production technology, and a high proportion of recycling, MÜHLE wants to live up to its responsibility for the environment.

 The entrepreneurial commitment of the Müller family was honored with the 2015 Medium-Sized Business Award and “Top 5 Saxony Entrepreneur of the Year”.